- Download our Moving to Budapest Guide (PDF)

-Packed with historic buildings with architecture ranging from Gothic and Baroque to modern, Budapest is certainly easy on the eye.
-Thanks to the city’s UNESCO Heritage Site status, high-rises are generally not allowed to be built, which makes for an unmarred skyline.
+Packed with historic buildings and architecture ranging from Gothic and Baroque to modern, Budapest is certainly easy on the eye.
+Thanks to the city’s UNESCO Heritage Site status, high-rises are generally not allowed to be built, which makes for an untainted skyline.

 + PRO: Fantastic sightseeing opportunities

-When it comes to tourist attractions, Budapest has no shortage of options and it showcases an abundance of places to see and things to do.
+When it comes to tourist attractions, Budapest has no shortage of options, with an abundance of things to see and do.
 There are plenty of opportunities for enriching cultural experiences, from viewing historical monuments dating back to the Roman Empire to visiting renowned UNESCO World Heritage Sites.

 + PRO: Exuberant nightlife and entertainment